 We carry on regardless – Classes continue online, Exhibitions still happen, but online, paintings still being produced in the studio.

-Here is my latest painting on canvass – “Blue Collar” – a painting that started as a study of the forest influenced by the Japanese idea of the “Forest Bathe”, where you might experience your walk in the Forest with the full range of senses, sight, sound, smell, even touch (if you like leaf litter) or taste (maybe not this time of year).
+Here is my latest painting on canvas – “Blue Collar” – a painting that started as a study of the forest influenced by the Japanese idea of the “Forest Bathe”, where you might experience your walk in the Forest with the full range of senses, sight, sound, smell, even touch (if you like leaf litter) or taste (maybe not this time of year).
 I was looking also at the paintings of the Impressionists with my classes at the time, especially Monet’s paintings of London.
 But his Water-lilies where the paintings were so big you were almost immersed in the paintings when standing in front of them.
 Mine is a small dip in comparison, but I enjoyed it none-the-less.
-You can see the progression of the painting from start to finish here.
+You can see the progression of the painting from start to finish below.
 I finally found the title by adding my dog to the picture, whose collar is blue.
-You can take any inference relating to blue versus white collar workers from this if you wish.
 Thank you for visiting the site.

 1. Sketching out.